BSIT-3-1/Johnzel-Erick-Bulanadi/README.md

 Email: Bulanadijohnzel@gmail.com
 Github: JohnzelBulanadiii28

-This is my new Readme File
+This is my new Readme file.